chernousov-m/chernousov-m.github.io/content/blog/keypaths.md

 aliases:
   - The hidden (in plain sight) power of KeyPaths
 ---
-# The hidden (in plain sight) power of KeyPaths
+# The hidden (in plain sight) power of `KeyPath`s
-KeyPaths - they're everywhere nowadays.
+`KeyPath`s - they're everywhere nowadays.
 Let's explore how we can design better APIs with them and have some fun along the way.

 # Lenses
-Before we begin exploring KeyPaths in the wild, let us start with a little history overview and take a look at their ancestors, Lenses - which came to our world (as many other really useful things) from functional programming.
+Before we begin exploring `KeyPath`s in the wild, let us start with a little history overview and take a look at their ancestors, Lenses - which came to our world (as many other really useful things) from functional programming.
 I won't give any Haskell (or other functional language) code for the examples, mainly because I can't really read it, but Swift is more than enough to follow the concept.
 As you might already know, all the data in functional programming is basically immutable.
 We won't dive into how that works and how to manage state (e.g., a bank account), but we need to set the constraint to our code examples in order to understand the very purpose of lenses.
 So let's assume that we cannot create mutable properties, and all of them are `let`s.
 Suppose we're writing a simple game engine: